ni/measurement-plugin-labview/docs/README.md

 The example measurements provided contains the following projects:

-- **LDO measurement**: The project performs simple LDO measurements, the type of LDO measurements performed are:
+- **LDO measurement**: The project performs simple LDO measurements.
+The type of LDO measurements performed are:
   - Line Regulation
   - Load Regulation